monsoonmaelstrom/book2/book2.md

 I nod and reach for my pack.
 Now that it’s daylight, I want to see what the paper Lewis handed me has on it.
 Unrolling it, I see it’s a chart of the land where we are, and he marked out a route back to Branton which looks like it will be faster than what I likely would have picked with no reference material to go off of.

 “Anyone have a compass?”
-I ask.
+I question.
 I could probably wing it well enough without one, but having one would definitely be better.

 “Yes,” Peter begins digging around his pack.
 “Here,” he says, tossing me a compass.

 “Excellent.
 Where are Gavin, Giorgi, and Henry?”
-I ask, ready to get moving.
+I wonder.
+I’m ready to get moving.

 “Checking the snares,” Peter tells me.